Two new assistant professors to join Campbell Law on Aug. 1

 Luke Morgan

-A graduate of Duke University School of Law, Morgan finished in the top 5% of his class.
-During his time at Duke, he served as Senior Notes Editor for the Duke Law Journal and received multiple faculty awards in Constitutional Law and Civil Rights, Advocacy and Legal Writing.
+A graduate of Duke University School of Law, Morgan served as Senior Notes Editor for the Duke Law Journal and received multiple faculty awards in Constitutional Law and Civil Rights, Advocacy and Legal Writing.
+He was also a member of Duke’s First Amendment Clinic, where he represented clients in state and federal court, and a winner of Duke’s annual Dean’s Cup moot court competition.

-Morgan said he is passionate about teaching and committed to helping students think critically, write clearly and engage meaningfully with the law.
-“I am looking forward to joining the Campbell Law community and working closely with students inside and outside the classroom,” he says.
+Morgan is passionate about teaching and committed to helping students think critically, write clearly and engage meaningfully with the law.
+“I am thrilled to be joining the Campbell Law community and can’t wait to get to work learning about the law with students,” he says.

 Warren will teach Criminal Law and Criminal Procedure.
-With a distinguished background in military justice and a passion for teaching, Warren brings a wealth of experience and insight to the classroom drawing from his extensive military service, Leonard said.
+With a distinguished background in military justice and a passion for teaching, Warren brings a wealth of experience and insight to the classroom drawing from his extensive service in the United States Air Force.

 Photo of Charles Warren